TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-cantconnecttomywindowsvm.md

 1. Verify if your VM is running by viewing your VM's console screenshot or logs.
 These can be accessed by selecting the Boot Diagnostics menu item under the Support + Troubleshooting sub-header for your virtual machine.
 Review errors in the logs such as FSTAB (file systems table), FSCK (file system consistency), or networking
 2. Click [here](data-blade:microsoft_azure_network.verifyipflowblade) to ensure that Network Security Group is allowing traffic
-3. Click [here](data-blade:microsoft_azure_network.NetworkWatcherConnectivityBlade) to troubleshoot connectivity issues when trying RDP/SSH from Azure
+3. Click [here](data-blade:microsoft_azure_network.NetworkWatcherConnectivityBlade) to troubleshoot connectivity issues when trying RDP from Azure
 4. Review [effective security group rules](data-blade:Microsoft_Azure_Network.EffectiveSecurityRulesBlade) to ensure inbound “Allow” NSG rule exists and is prioritized for RDP port(default 3389)
 5. Reset Remote Access to address remote server issues <br>
 [Reset remote access using PowerShell or CLI](http://aka.ms/resetsarmwinremoteaccess)